ItsKris1/social-network/audit_checklist.md

 [x] Can you check the notifications on every page of the project?

 Open two browsers, log in as two different private users and with one of them try to follow the other.
-[ ] Did the other user received a notification regarding the following request?
+[x] Did the other user received a notification regarding the following request?
-*did after page refresh*

 Open two browsers, log in with different users on each browser, follow each other and with one of the users create a group and invite the other user.
-[ ] Did the invited user received a notification regarding the group invitation request?
+[x] Did the invited user received a notification regarding the group invitation request?
-*did after refresh*

 Open two browsers, log in with different users on each browser, create a group with one of them and with the other send a group entering request.
-[ ] Did the other user received a notification regarding the group entering request?
+[x] Did the other user received a notification regarding the group entering request?
-*did after refresh*
+*OPTIONAL: Join group btn after sending join request could be disabled maybe?*

 Open two browsers, log in with different users on each browser, become part of the same group with both users and with one of the users create an event.
 [ ] Did the other user received a notification regarding the creation of the event?